Scam Prevention

 • Check reviews and ratings before making purchases.

-Impact on Victims: These scams can lead to devastating financial losses, impacting not just the individual but their entire family’s financial security.
+Impact on Victims: These scams can lead to huge financial losses, affecting not just the individual’s but possibly their entire family’s financial security and mental well-being.

 Prevention Tips:

-• Consult licensed financial advisors before making investments.
+• Check and verify any investment opportunity by consulting licensed financial advisors before making any investments.

-Impact on Victims: Victims often experience deep emotional pain and financial loss, which can strain relationships with family and friends who may not understand their situation.
+Impact on Victims: Victims often feel deep emotional anguish and even financial loss, which often strain relationships with loved ones, family and friends whom they feel might not empathise or understand their situation.

 Prevention Tips: